Sherman Minton: Jurisprudence

 Minton was described by William Radcliff as a "faithful disciple of judicial restraint," an unexpected development when compared to his overtly partisan political career.
 Radcliff attributed Minton's conservative position to the distaste he developed for the courts when they overturned legislation passed while he was in the Senate.
 The courts' actions led him to strongly believe in the limited exercise of judicial power when evaluating the constitutionality of governmental conduct.
 Much of the recently passed New Deal legislation was being tried in the courts for constitutionality and enforcement, putting Minton in the uncommon position of adjudicating cases which depended on legislation he had helped write.

 During his time on the Seventh Circuit, Minton authored 253 of the court's opinions, including twelve dissenting opinions.
 Some of his opinions won praise; the editors of Tax Magazine commented favorably on Minton's opinions on tax law, calling them "direct Hoosier logic".
 Other court reporting papers made similar comments, applauding the manner in which he turned complex issues to simple questions that could easily be understood.

-In the cases of Sunkist v.
-Sunkist and Quaker Oats Co. v.
-General Mills, the court held that it was possible for different companies to use the same brand and product name as long as they produced dissimilar products.
+In the cases of California Fruit Growers Exchange v.
+Sunkist Baking Co. and Quaker Oats Co. v.
+General Mills, Inc., the court held that it was possible for different companies to use the same brand and product name as long as they produced dissimilar products.
 In another case, the court set a short-lived precedent allowing companies to artificially raise prices in local markets if the purpose was to artificially lower prices in another market to remain competitive.
 After Minton joined the United States Supreme Court, the decision was appealed to that body; Minton recused himself from the case, which the court decided to overturn.
 In another decision, Minton was in the majority that ruled under the Sherman Antitrust Act that the New York Great Atlantic and Pacific Tea Company was a monopoly, ordering the company to break up its grocery business.
 Minton was also in the majority in several cases filed to enforce decisions made by the National Labor Relations Board, usually to end worker strikes.